 Poor service will assuredly damage your reputation.
 If you can’t fill an order in the time required or with an appropriate temporary, you’re better off suggesting an alternative solution to your customer.
 “Live to fight another day” and your reputation won’t suffer.
 A poor fill or an order that languishes with no call to the customer can cause your reputation to diminish.

 Also, if your marketing materials in any way convey exaggeration or worse yet, dishonesty, your reputation will be hurt.
 You must be the company that your marketing claims you are.
 Negative word-of-mouth spreads faster than wildfire – especially online.
 If a person has a bad experience with your company, an average of 22 others will hear about it.
 And social media and review sites only amplify those numbers.
 In fact, 82% of consumers read online reviews for local businesses, and research shows that people trust those reviews.
 Be careful!
 Your reputation is a precious asset.
 It will drive customers to you or away from you.

 The following are eight action steps to help you build a positive reputation:

 - Advertise once in a regional edition of a respected national magazine.
 After that, you can make reprints and use those reprints for a long time.
 The result provides substantial credibility which can only help your reputation.

-- Use consistent classified advertising with the same media because it can inspire confidence in prospects and build your reputation.
+- Use consistent advertising with the same media because it can inspire confidence in prospects and build your reputation.